SanaliSLokuge/SanaliSLokuge/README.md

 ## 🚀 About Me

 Hi, I'm Sanali — a curious mind passionate about solving real-world problems using code.
 From scraping the web with Python to building decision tree models and automation workflows, I’m always crafting something useful.
-My current focus includes **data automation**, **AI workflows**, and **creative web interfaces** — all powered by lightweight tools and fast iteration.
+My current focus includes **data automation**, **AI workflows**, and **creative web interfaces**, all powered by lightweight tools and fast iteration.

-📍 Based in Sri Lanka | Open to internships, collaborations & build sprints.
+📍 Based in Sri Lanka | Open to internships & collaboration.

 ---